 $ sudo apt-get install --yes php-curl php-mysql php-xml

-These unversioned package names resolve to the distro-default branch, such as php8.3-curl on Ubuntu 24.04 LTS or php8.4-curl on Debian 13 stable.
+These unversioned package names resolve to the distro-default branch, such as php8.5-curl on current Ubuntu 26.04 LTS or php8.4-curl on current Debian 13 stable.

 If the host also serves PHP through Apache or PHP-FPM, restart that web-facing runtime after adding modules so it loads the new extension set.